 Lake Urmia is a hypersaline lake.
 Rivers carry sediments and minerals to the lake, and as the lake water evaporates, the minerals remain.
 As a result, the salts in the lake become more concentrated and the water becomes increasingly more saline.

 As the lake’s water recedes, the salty lakebed is exposed.
 Light blue or pale shades fringe the lake’s shoreline in these images.
 These salt flats do not support agriculture, and this salty desert could cause windblown salt to damage nearby fields.
 A similar phenomenon is happening in the vicinity of the Aral Sea.

 Crops are grown near rivers that flow into Lake Urmia.
 Green fields mark these river deltas, such as the ones shown southeast of the lake.
 With little precipitation in this region, farming depends on irrigation from the rivers.
 An increasing population is putting more pressure on water resources.
 Much of the streamflow from these rivers no longer reaches the lake.

-The Iranian government is planning to try to restore the lake.
-Plans include building dikes to keep remaining water in smaller areas to prevent the rapid evaporation of water from shallow pools.
+The lake level is back up because of rainfall in 2018–2019.
+That may not be a permanent restoration of the lake, so the Iranian government is planning to build dikes to keep remaining water in smaller areas to prevent the rapid evaporation of water from shallow pools.